Showing my Workings – Part 3: Golden Mash

 When is a story not a story?

-I was working through the list, trying to disentangle and see what I had.
 I found work I’d started to write and then abandoned.
 One such story stuck with me.
 Well, when I say “story”, I hadn’t written much.
 Just short of 200 words about a character.
 I did wonder if this was a pattern.
 I do often seem to start with “character”.

 I recall originally writing it as an idea for a Reedsy prompt competition, but then I pivoted to an entirely different idea.
 So this old Scrivener file had just sat there, forgotten and neglected, for months.
 Until today.
 I read what I had written, and the penny dropped.
 This was too good to leave, just to be forgotten again.
 I could not shake the feeling that these two characters could be combined in a single story.